 The first postgraduate year (PGY1 or internship year) consolidates learning from medical school and gives residents a solid foundation in clinical medicine, neurology, and psychiatry.
 It includes four months of internal medicine and one month of emergency medicine.
-Two of the internal medicine months are outpatient, one of which is treating general medical conditions of psychiatric patients in our own behavioral health clinics (in a “reverse integrated care” model).
+Six weeks of the internal medicine months are outpatient, two of which are treating general medical conditions of psychiatric patients in our own behavioral health clinics (in a “reverse integrated care” model).
 During this year, interns also have two months of neurology, one of which is inpatient and one of which is on the consult service.
 During these months, our PGY1s are an integral and well-respected part of the medicine and neurology house staff.

 Five months of the internship are spent in the department of psychiatry.
-PGY1s have two months on the inpatient general adult psychiatric services, one month in child psychiatry, one month in geriatric psychiatry and one month in addiction psychiatry.
+PGY1s have two months on the inpatient general adult psychiatric services at NYSPI, one month in child psychiatry, one month in geriatric psychiatry and six weeks on the clinical research inpatient units at NYSPI .
 On each psychiatry rotation, residents receive one-on-one supervision by attending psychiatrists who guide them through these early, foundational experiences in psychiatry.
 In addition, during their months of psychiatry, interns have a full curriculum of introductory courses, attend weekly classes with their PGY1-4 colleagues, engage in a weekly residency wide meeting, have protected time for Grand Rounds, and have their own weekly process group.

 Call Responsibilities for PGY1s

 During PGY1, residents provide coverage during their blocks of medicine and neurology wards as outlined by the service on which they are rotating.
 During the 5 months of psychiatry and one month of neurology consult, residents have no call responsibilities.

 Washington Heights Community Service Inpatient Unit (PI - 4South)